brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

 - no meaning assignment is valid
 - no layer fusion is valid

-### Meter rule
+### Calculus rule

-The Metronium-meter in SSS-KLASSE registers only through:
+The Metronium-Calculus in SSS-KLASSE registers only through:

 - geometric projection
 - 4D Unicode map integration